 I’ve been hard at work scouring the neighborhoods, and discovering the absolute best local spots eat, drink, shop and soak in the pulse of this vibrant city.

-Click through to see Amy’s Fort Lauderdale favorites.
+Click through to see Amy’s Fort Lauderdale, Florida travel guide.

 Royal Pig Pub is no smokey dive bar type pub.
 Located downtown on the upscale end of Las Olas Boulevard, the Royal Pig Pub has raised the standards for typical pub fare.